MatthewDulcich/Table-Tennis-Umpire/README.md

 - Matplotlib
 - tqdm

-Refer to `dependenciest` for the full list of dependencies for your platform.
+Refer to `dependencies/` for the full list of dependencies for your platform.

 ---